-- 6. Consider the use of derivatives (including short selling) We invest in derivatives to the extent permitted in each Fund, with the intention of reducing our exposure to market risks or increasing our exposure to market positions we believe will improve the performance of our Funds.
-Any short sales are limited to 25% of a Fund's net asset value. - 7.
-Develop a strategy for currency hedging We believe in active currency management to control risk and add value to our Funds.
+- 7. Develop a strategy for currency hedging We believe in active currency management to control risk and add value to our Funds.
 For each Fund, a neutral investment position is established, based on the risk adjusted return relative to the Fund's objective.
 We have tactical ranges around this neutral position, within which changes to the hedging position can be made.
-We may take an active currency position around the neutral position to reflect our view on key drivers for the currency. - 8.
-Define the Fund's ability to borrow

-Some Funds have the ability to borrow to increase the Fund's exposure to markets when suitable opportunities arise.
-However, any borrowing must not exceed 25% of the value of that Fund's net assets.
+We may take an active currency position around the neutral position to reflect our view on key drivers for the currency. - Define the Fund's ability to borrow Some Funds have the ability to borrow to increase the Fund's exposure to markets when suitable opportunities arise.
 The ability of each Fund to borrow is outlined in Part B of this document. - 9.
 Define any requirement to pay distributions If the Fund is required to pay distributions, we look to pay a sustainable proportion of the yield generated by the Fund to unitholders.
 In general, this will be set such that the annual distribution paid is consistent with 50% to 100% of income, less an allowance for tax.
 The planned frequency and level of distributions for each Fund is proposed by the Portfolio Manager and is approved by our Investment Committee.
-Any changes to these ranges must also be approved by the Investment Committee.
+Any changes to these ranges must also be approved by the Investment Committee. - 10.
+Consider all of our other investment policies

-10. Consider all of our other investment policies The investment policies summarised below are also considered in developing and modifying our investment strategy for a Fund.
+The investment policies summarised below are also considered in developing and modifying our investment strategy for a Fund.